COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 For the tax years 2020/21 and 2021/22 (that is, until 5 April 2022), there will be no income tax or national insurance implications of either employer advance funding or reimbursement of costs of employees who undertake a COVID-19 test.
 The exemption applies both to employer’s and employees’ national insurance.
 This has now been confirmed in official Guidance.

-A number of church-based business activities (whether carried out within the charity of through a trading subsidiary) may be able to benefit from several Government grant schemes which are being administered by Local Authorities.
+A number of church-based business activities (whether carried out within the charity of through a trading subsidiary) may have been able to benefit from several Government grant schemes which are being administered by Local Authorities.
+Most of these schemes are now closed but the Additional Restrictions Grant scheme remains:

 Additional Restrictions Grant (‘ARG’)